javajawa/Note-n-Cite/readme.md

 WordPress.

 Citations work in a similar way, but are expected to be links to other websites.
-Therefore, the content is ignored in favour of an href attribute.
+Therefore, the expect an href attribute.

     [cite href="http://github.com/javajawa/Note-n-Cite"]